Commercial Vehicle Operator B Class, Continuing Education Certificate

 The Maryland MVA's CDL-B licensing exam occurs at the end of the course.
-It includes pre-trip inspections, range maneuvers, and completion of a road test of 14+ miles.
+The exam includes pre-trip inspections, range maneuvers, and completion of a road test of 14+ miles.

 To apply, go to ccbcmd.edu/apply and complete the CCBC Non-Credit Workforce Training Certificate application.
 An email will then be sent with program information and any additional requirements necessary to apply for the program.

-Provisional Entry – Valid Maryland CDL Learner Permit required at registration.
+Provisional Entry – Valid Maryland Class C Driver's License.

 Program Course Sequence

-Drive heavy straight trucks or 15+ passenger vans, buses and coaches
+Drive straight trucks, 15+ passenger vans, buses, and coaches